 Sturdy Stool for Home or Shop

-Comfortable and quick to build, it fits the workbench or the kitchen island
+Comfortable and quick to build, this cherry stool with leather seat fits a workbench or a kitchen island.

 Synopsis: This cherry stool by Christian Becksvoort has all the elements of simplicity and comfort: square tapered legs, round rungs, arched rails, and a curved, upholstered seat.
 The legs are tapered on their inside faces and the corners eased with a router for a more rounded look.
 The seat rails are attached to the legs with angled mortise-and-tenon joints.
 Becksvoort turns the rungs on the lathe, but you could shape them by hand instead.
 The curved seat is a lamination of five sheets of 1/8-in. plywood.